CloudLabsAI-Azure/AIW-Azure-Virtual-Desktop/15-Manual-MS-Teams-Optimized-Experience.md

    >**Note**: Click on ***Yes*** if ***Do you want allow this app to make changes to your device*** prompt pop-up.
 Please close the ***Microsoft Teams*** application if it is running.

 1. Paste the following commands into the Powershell script window and execute the the commands.
-Once the execution is completed, **The operation completed successfully** message will be displayed as the output
+Once the execution is completed, **The script is executed successfully** message will be displayed as the output

    >**NOTE**: The below-mentioned script unistalls the Remote Desktop webRTC Redirector service and Teams Machine-Wide Installer whose version doesn't support our lab and   downloads the supporting version of the WebRTC and MS Teams and install them.